Frank R. Ferguson

-Frank R. Ferguson (July 14, 1939 – June 4, 2003) was an American politician from Alaska who served in the Alaska House of Representatives and the Alaska Senate.
+Frank R. Ferguson (July 14, 1939 – June 4, 2003) was an American Iñupiat politician from Alaska who served in the Alaska House of Representatives and the Alaska Senate.

 Early life and education

 Frank Ferguson was born in Kotzebue, Alaska in 1939.
 The Fergusons eventually moved to Fairbanks for better access to schooling, where Frank attended Lathrop High School.

 Early career

 Ferguson served in the United States Army from 1963 to 1965.

 Political career

 Ferguson served for four years as vice president of the Kotzebue City Council.

 State Representative

 Ferguson was a member of the Alaska House of Representatives between 1971 and 1975, representing the Northwest Arctic and the North Slope for two two-year terms.
 He held the seat previously occupied by his childhood friend Willie Hensley.
 In 1972, Ferguson lost the Democratic primary in his district to Brenda Itta, but won reelection as a write-in candidate with 51.5% of the vote.
 As such, during his last term in the House, he was not officially affiliated with any party, though he was a Democrat during his first term and for the rest of his career.
 Itta would win the seat in 1974.